Fact-checking President Biden's State of the Union speech - KESQ

 Overall inflation, as measured by the CPI, was 6.5% in December 2022.
 The headline inflation rate has declined for six consecutive months since hitting a 40-year high of 9.1% in June 2022.

 The CPI, which measures the average change in the prices over time of a basket of consumer goods, is one of several closely watched inflation barometers that also have showed price increases to have moderated in recent months.
 Within CPI and other indexes, there are various measures to gauge inflation.
-Most notably, “core” inflation measures that exclude items with more volatile price increases.
+Most notably, “core” inflation excludes items with more volatile price increases.

 Biden’s claim that take-home pay has gone up is true if you start the calculation seven months ago; “real” wages, which take inflation into account, started rising in mid-2022 as inflation slowed.
 However, real wages are lower today than they were both a full year ago and at the beginning of Biden’s presidency in January 2021.
 That’s because inflation was so high in 2021 and the beginning of 2022.